gornskew/lisply-mcp/README.md

-[Lisply](./BACKEND-REQS.md) is a lightweight protocol that specifies a minimal yet flexible set of HTTP and standard input/output interfaces, a standard set of environment variables, a docker container image naming convention, and several optional capabilities, to facilitate AI agents controlling Lisp systems.
+[Lisply](./BACKEND-REQS.md) is a lightweight protocol that specifies a minimal yet flexible set of HTTP and standard input/output interfaces, a standard set of environment variables, a Docker container image naming convention, and several optional capabilities, to facilitate AI agents controlling Lisp systems.